nigelhub/budgetear/README.md

 Web development project for CS601.
-This is a Buget Application developed with the goal of becoming familiar with ReactJS.
+This is a Buget Application developed with the goal of becoming familiar with ReactJS and Material-UI.

 # How to Build